 As optical industry advancements continue to develop, the number of contact lenses on the market increases.
 There are a huge range of contact lenses available, depending on what they’re required for and the preference of users – such as whether you’d rather use daily disposables or keep the same pair for a longer period of time.

-We are specialists in fitting bespoke contact lenses and have lots more information including our top professional tips and the various types available.
-Explore the ten different categories of contact lenses available to users:
+We are specialists in fitting bespoke contact lenses and have a lot more information, including our top professional tips and the various types available.
+Book an appointment and we can walk you through any questions you have.
+Explore the ten different categories of contact lenses available to users.

 The 8 Different Types of Contact Lenses